BFN100/TP_Website/README.md

 This project was a work done for the Introduction to Web Programming.

+Note: The site is in French because my course is being taught in French.

 ##

 The image below shows the beginning of the homepage: